morepath/morepath/doc/quickstart.rst

 This application is a bit bigger than you might be used to in other web micro-frameworks.
-That's for a reason: Morepath is not geared to create the most succinct "Hello world!" application but to be effective for building slightly larger applications.
+That's for a reason: Morepath is not geared to create the most succinct "Hello world!" application but to be effective for building slightly larger applications, all the way up to huge ones.

 Let's go through the hello world app step by step to gain a better understanding.